Tony Gates

-Dr. Anthony Gates is a fictional character on the television series ER, portrayed by actor John Stamos.
-Dr. Gates was first introduced in Season 12, before becoming a series regular in Seasons 13-15.
+Dr. Anthony Gates is a fictional character on the television series ER portrayed by actor John Stamos.
+Dr. Gates was first introduced in Season 12 before becoming a series regular in Seasons 13–15.

 Paramedic appearances

-Actor John Stamos was not available for an extended stint on the show during Season 12, thus, the character of Dr. Gates was written as a paramedic.
 In Dr. Gates' first appearance in the series, his paramedic was shot at while trying to assist a young kidnapping victim.
 Dr. Gates transported the girl to County General following the arrest of her kidnapper.
 While assisting in the treatment of the girl, Gates meets Dr. Neela Rasgotra, who initially seems irritated by Dr. Gates, but the two soon develop a friendship.
 Dr. Gates later reveals to Dr. Rasgotra that he is actually a medical student who is spending time with the paramedics until he graduates.

 In the episode, "Two Ships," when two airplanes collided and crashed in downtown Chicago, Dr. Gates and Dr. Rasgotra again worked together, this time out in the field.
 Dr. Gates was badly injured when he ran into a burning building to save a woman before the building exploded.
 Dr. Rasgotra was forced to perform a risky liver surgery on him in the field; however, Dr. Gates eventually recovered.